zaiquanyang/LLaVA_Next_STVG/README.md

 ### MLLMs for STVG, NeurIPS2025
 ---

-This is official code of "Unleashing the Potential of Multimodal LLMs for Zero-Shot Spatio-Temporal Video Grounding", NeurIPS2025
+This is official code of "Unleashing the Potential of Multimodal LLMs for Zero-Shot Spatio-Temporal Video Grounding"

 Overview
 ---